Restrictions for Michigan

 (f) “Indigent” means an individual to whom 1 or more of the following apply:

-(i) He or she has been found by a court to be indigent within the last 6 months.
+(i) The individual has been found by a court to be indigent within the last 6 months.

-(ii) He or she qualifies for and receives assistance from the department of health and human services food assistance program.
+(ii) The individual qualifies for and receives assistance from the department of health and human services food assistance program.

-(iii) He or she demonstrates an annual income below the current federal poverty guidelines.
+(iii) The individual demonstrates an annual income below the current federal poverty guidelines.

 MI Comp L § 28.724